sentenial/developer-docs/README.md

 ```
 git remote add upstream https://github.com/sentenial/developer-docs.git
 ```
-4) create a feature branch for your edits and switch to your feature branch, sample command shown below
+4) create a feature/edit branch for your edits and switch to your feature branch, sample command shown below
 ```
-git checkout -b my-feature
+git checkout -b my-edit
 ```
 5) In the project there is a docker compose file run the following to start up a Jekyll docker container.
 The compose file is called *docker-compose.yml*
 ```